-September 2020 At-A-Glance – Back To School; Our COVID Classroom.
+Our COVID Classroom and Back To School; .
 September and back to school is a fresh start; My New Year.
 I have always looked forward to the first day of school.
 The new outfit, new classes, new teachers, new students; the excitement was real.
 Last September this excitement was shared by my daughters as they entered Grade 1 and Senior Kindergarten.
 New shoes, big smiles and friends that hadn’t been seen since June.
 Returning to school in September 2020, amid the Coronavirus (COVID) Global Pandemic, has taken things to another level.
 The first day of school has NEVER before looked like this!

 Back To School in September?

 The lead up to back to school this September was panic for parents, chaos for the school boards and not one plan presented seem to deliver the options that worked inclusively for all.
 Parents had to choose between sending the children to school or keeping them home to learn online.

 When I was laid off in March, I spent the summer building beholdher.life as a way to keep myself busy and my mind focused.
 In September, I secured two contacts that allowed me to work from home.
 I am so fortunate that I was able to manage the flexibility and adapt to the situation and still earn money while working from home.
 Unfortunately, not everyone is able to work from home.
 Not everyone is able to quit their job, or rearrange their hours.
 Not everyone has access to the flexibility to adapt and stay home, not all jobs are suitable to do at home.

 Some have kept their kids home, other choose to send their children to school, and some are changing their minds about what to do at this very moment.
 My family chose to keep the girls home and attend the online program offered by our school board.